codonaft/zapthreads/README.md

    - ignores relays with unsupported language (unless `relayInformation` is disabled)
    - labels comments sent from the client with the language tag
      - note: there's no validation whether user actually sent message in this language, use `onEvent` to validate it
+ - `client`: string with client name (like `zapthreads` or your domain name, etc.)
+   - adds client tag, unset by default
  - `max-comment-length`: limit comment length, disabled by default
  - `min-read-pow` and `max-write-pow`: difficulty boundaries that determine how warm we make our planet while desperately fighting spam, `0` by default
    - ignores events sent with difficulty less than `min-read-pow`